symfony/symfony-docs/guides/doctrine/mongodb-odm/configuration.rst

             connect: true
         metadata_cache_driver: array # array, apc, xcache, memcache

-If you wish to use memcache to cache your metadata and you need to configure the ``Memcache`` instance you can do the following:
+If you wish to use memcache to cache your metadata, you need to configure the ``Memcache`` instance you can do the following:

 .. code-block:: yaml